weecology/NeonTreeEvaluation/README.md

 # A multi-sensor benchmark dataset for detecting individual trees in RGB and point clouds

 Individual tree detection is a central task in forestry and ecology.
-Very few papers analyze proposed methods across a wide geographic area.
+Few papers analyze proposed methods across a wide geographic area.
 This limits the utility of tools and inhibits comparisons across methods.
-This benchmark dataset is the first dataset to have consistant annotation approach accross a variety of ecosystems.
+This benchmark dataset is the first dataset to have consistant annotation approach across a variety of ecosystems.

+If you would prefer not to clone this repo, a static version of the benchmark is here: [insert url later]

 Mantainer: Ben Weinstein - University of Florida.